JieyuWu/ToyotaMod/FAQ.md

 > The Dongle ID is what identifies your device.
 It can be used to look up drives, and troubleshoot.

 ### Where can I find my Dongle ID?
-> The device Dongle ID is found in Settings -> Device -> Dongle ID.
-If your device is paired with comma connect, you can also log into [my.comma.ai/useradmin](https://my.comma.ai/useradmin) and grab your dongle ID from the main page under Devices.
+> The device Dongle ID is found in `Settings -> Device -> Dongle ID`.
+If your device is paired with comma connect, you can also log into [my.comma.ai/useradmin](https://my.comma.ai/useradmin) and grab your Dongle ID from the main page under `Devices`.

 ### How do I delete my drives?
 > Perform a factory reset to delete your drives fully (answer below this one).
 An uninstall / reinstall of openpilot will still keep the drives preserved on the device.